TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 ## Make a SnowBall deadly when thrown

-- open the net.minecraft.entity.projectile.EntitySnowball class
+- Open the net.minecraft.entity.projectile.EntitySnowball class
-- find the onImpact() method
+- Find the onImpact() method
-- change the line
+- Change the line
 ```code
      byte b0 = 0;
 ```